 Little Fires Everywhere is a well-crafted drama with believable, multi-layered characters, that tackles issues of motherhood, identity and human nature with intelligence and courage.
 As secrets are revealed and mysteries are solved, not only does the show present us with important lessons on life, growth and individuality, but it invites us to be kind to one another by showing us that everyone of us is the result of an endless cycle of neglect, disappointment, fear, dissatisfaction and guilt.
 Though the show sometimes attempts to approach too many issues – resulting in one too many scenes involving hair-buring, gender-shaming, labelling, meaningless sex and revelations about past affairs, Little Fires Everywhere is still an impressive, meaningful investigation into what it means to be a mother, an individual and a human being.

-Little Fires Everywhere is now available on Hulu: click here to watch it.
+Little Fires Everywhere is now available to stream.

 Be among the first to receive our monthly updates with film news, movie-inspired recipes and exclusive content!
 You’ll only hear from us once a month. #nospam